ashimaryal25-ops/ashimaryal25-ops/README.md

 From a makerspace assistant I built for my college's lab to a pipeline that turns 3D printers into a keychain vending service, I like turning real problems around me into working software.

-🔭 Currently building **[G-Link](https://github.com/ashimaryal25-ops/G-Link)** — a platform that helps student organizations run events, meetings, and budgets in one place.

 ---

 ### 🛠️ Tech I reach for